-Across all Amazon categories CPCs tend to be lower for Sponsored Brands than for Sponsored Products.
+Our advertising benchmarks show that across all Amazon categories CPCs tend to be lower for Sponsored Brands than for Sponsored Products.
 This trend is also observable for the 3 top categories.

 Comparing CPC levels across the 3 categories we see that CPCs for Health & Household were the highest for both ad formats.
 As your CPC varies depending on how competitive a category is, this indicates high competition in the Health and Household category, followed by Electronics, then Clothing.

-ACoS: Large Differences Between Industries, Ad Types and Marketplaces
+Amazon ACoS Benchmark: Large Differences Between Industries, Ad Types and Marketplaces

 Advertising Cost of Sales (ACoS) measures how efficient your Amazon PPC campaigns are.
 It shows the ratio of your ad spend to revenue.
 For example, the Sponsored Products ACoS of 29% for the Clothing category indicates that for every dollar made, 29 cents have been spent on Sponsored Products ads.